Break Up Breakdown: 5 Ways I Was AWESOME In My Last Relationship

 The first step was to examine what I did RIGHT in my relationship.

-Just a few weeks ago, my now ex was whispering me how much she loved me, practically begging to be my girlfriend, gazing at me with stars in her eyes.
+Just a few weeks ago, my now ex was whispering me how much she loved me, begging to be my girlfriend, gazing at me with stars in her eyes.

 Some things I did right